Yurik72/ESPHap/README.md

  }
  ```
 To retrieve characteristic, the API function ``homekit_service_characteristic_by_type`` should be used.
-First parameter is pointer to the hapservice (from the setup), second is characteristic type
+First parameter is pointer to the hapservice (from the setup), second is characteristic type.

 4. Loop function

 In the main loop and **only for ESP8266** we have to add

 ```c